* Please Note: As of Mikrotik RouterOS 7.x. IP Accounting functionality has been removed and is unavailable as a function on Datatill.

 If enabled the address list defined below will be maintained on the routers below with the IP addresses of capped data accounts.

-Please Note: If you manually add an IP to the address lists and add a comment then these entries WILL NOT be removed from the address list when the data accounts are uncapped.
-Only IP Accounting and radius based capped accounts with fixed IP addresses and data products that are not uncapped and are not set to auto rollover will be included.
+Note: Manually added IPs with comments won’t be removed when data accounts are uncapped.
+Only capped IP Accounting and Radius accounts with fixed IPs and data products that are not uncapped or set to auto rollover will be included.

 This will be the name of the blocked address list on each router.